CrazyCoder/crqt-ng/README.md

 Supported platforms: Windows, Linux, MacOS.
 Basically all platforms that are supported by crengine-ng, Qt and cmake.

-Supported e-book formats: fb2, fb3 (incomplete), epub (non-DRM), doc, docx, odt, rtf, pdb, mobi (non-DRM), txt, html, chm, tcr.
+Supported e-book formats through the use of the crengine-ng library: fb2, fb3 (incomplete), epub (non-DRM), doc, docx, odt, rtf, pdb, mobi (non-DRM), txt, html, Markdown, chm, tcr.

 Main functions:
 * Ability to display 2 pages at the same time